 How to Use Dashi

 If you ever want to produce a Japanese dish, these are the 4 basic ingredients you will need:The 5th would be miso and dashi, and you have miso soup, that’s it.

 If you want to make your own miso soup, noodle broths, to a number of hot pot and Japanese dishes, you will need to learn the popular brands and how to make dashi (Japanese soup stock/broth).

-- Soup broths: miso soup is the most popular and easiest to produce although for you vegans, kenchinjiru (kombu and shiitake) is just for you.
+- Soup broths: miso soup (miso and awase) is the most popular and easiest to produce although for you vegans, kenchinjiru (kombu and shiitake) is just for you.

-- Sauce for dishes: there are all too many but agedashi (deep-fried tofu), agebitashi (deep-fried eggplant), and ohitashi (blanched spinach infused with dashi) are some of my favorites.
+- Sauce for dishes: there are all too many but agedashi (deep-fried tofu), agebitashi (deep-fried eggplant).
 In fact, when I first started to cook, agedashi was my go to dish.

 - Noodle broths (tsuyu/mentsuyu): this is the main use that I use it in from soba (wheat and buckwheat noodle dish), udon (thick wheat noodle), to somen (thin wheat noodles).
 Equally as critical are the types of soy sauce you use, and I have all five types listed here.

 - Ramen tare: is the flavoring for ramen, without it, you just have the base stock of either chicken or pork.
 So when you hear “tonkotsu shio” or “tonkotsu shoyu,” those are the cited tare for a pork stock.

 - Infused into batters or blended ingredients: tamagoyaki (egg omelette), oyakodon (chicken and egg dish), to takoyaki batter (wheat-flour balls with a bit of octopus, not octopus testicles – I did Google to see if they have them, and here is your answer).